HOME › TEACHING › BIOLOGY & AI CURE

 Anura

-Amrutha is asking whether the way a frog develops—hatching as a tadpole versus emerging fully formed—predicts the rate of chromosome evolution.
-She is using AmphiBIO development mode data and chromosome counts across Anura.
+Asking whether the way a frog develops (hatching as a tadpole versus emerging fully formed) predicts the rate of chromosome evolution.
+Uses AmphiBIO development mode data and chromosome counts across Anura.

 🐒